 Genu Recurvatum- a deformity in the knee joint, so that the knee bends backwards.
 In this deformity, excessive extension occurs in the tibiofemoral joint.
 It is also called knee hyperextension and back knee.
 This deformity is more common in women and people with familial ligamentous laxity.
 (It is also a marker for some kids/people with Meier Gorlin Syndrome, although of the 26 other girls and women we are friends with on Facebook who have Meier Gorlin Syndrome, they do not have these backward bending knees.
 Also none of them have ever needed a trach and ventilator, making Emma that much more unique!)

-Ipratropium Bromide- bronchodilator that dilates (enlarges) airways (bronchi) in the lungs.
+Ipratropium Bromide- a bronchodilator that dilates (enlarges) airways (bronchi) in the lungs.
 It is used in treating, symptoms of asthma, colds, allergies, and chronic obstructive pulmonary disease (COPD) due to emphysema or chronic bronchitis.
 Ipratropium blocks the effect of acetylcholine on airways (bronchi) and nasal passages.
 Acetylcholine is a chemical that nerves use to communicate with muscle cells.
 In asthma and chronic obstructive pulmonary disease, cholinergic nerves going to the lungs cause narrowing of the airways by stimulating muscles surrounding the airways to contract.
 (This is a treatment that Emma gets every morning and night.
 Normally people use it by breathing in the medicine through their mouths, but Emma's connects into her ventilator circuit.)

 Meier Gorlin Syndrome- a very rare inherited condition characterized by very small ears and ear canals, short stature, and absent or very small kneecaps (patellae).
 Other signs and symptoms can include hearing loss, feeding problems, respiratory tract abnormalities, small chin, and small head size.
 (Emma's hearing is perfect, according to a test done in August 2018 where she did not need to get tubes in her ears.
 Yay!!
 Also Emma's head size is large for her body.
 Her body is in a really low percentile, due to her dwarfism, but her head is on point for her age.)